29 January 2011

 Eddy fell in love easily and would gladly have married any number of lovely young ladies had they been deemed suitable.
 Resigning himself to a royal bride, he cheerfully fell for his cousin, the lovely Princess Alix of Hesse.
 Queen Victoria found Alix cheerful and sensible, in short, a perfect bride for a prince who needed both beauty and guidance from his wife.
 Alix, however, already had a bridegroom in mind.
 She turned down a future as Queen of England to become Empress of Russia.
 Victoria applauded the fortitude it took to turn down “the greatest position there is.”

-When another first cousin, Princess Margaret of Prussia proved even more reluctant, Eddy found his own royal candidate, Princess Helene of Orleans, daughter of the pretender to the French throne.
+When another first cousin, Princess Margaret of Prussia proved even unattractive, Eddy found his own royal candidate, Princess Helene of Orleans, daughter of the pretender to the French throne.
 They defied a disapproving Queen Victoria and became engaged without her knowledge.
 With a surprise visit to the romantic old queen, the gorgeous young couple soon changed her mind, but Helene’s father was not so easy to gainsay when he learned that the Roman Catholic princess would be required to convert.

 Denied a bride once again, Eddy was rapidly running out of potential mates.
 The family would have to dig deeper into their cousins to find the right girl: beautiful enough to attract the prince, level-headed enough to keep him on the right track, dutiful enough to make a good queen, and willing enough to say yes.